Alonso-del-Arte/chess/README.md

 The second phase will be the graphical user interface.

 This is a Scala 2.13 project with Java 8.
-Although I have upgraded my computer to Java 21, I have not figured out how to use it with Scala and the IntelliJ IDEA.
+Although I have upgraded my computer to Java 21 and Scala 3.4.2, I have not figured out how to use upgrade Scala in IntelliJ IDEA, so this project will stay on Scala 2.13 or maybe upgrade to Scala 2.14.

 I'm using JUnit 5 for the testing framework, I have no intention of switching this project to any other testing framework, not even the one I wrote myself